Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 Compare the difference between asking the two following things:
 1) without workspace:
 ```
-what does the flightscontroller do?
+what does the PlanesController do?
 ```
 2) with workspace:
 ```
-@workspace what does the flightscontroller do?
+@workspace what does the PlanesController do?
 ```

 There are two other Agents `@terminal` and `@vscode`.
 They are used to help navigate the terminal and VS Code settings respectively.